immunefi-team/Bounty_Boosts/ZeroLend/28885 - [SC - Medium] Lack of check for Lockend in merge LockerToken ....md

 # Lack of check for Lock.end in merge LockerToken && LockerLp

-Submitted on Thu Feb 29 2024 16:55:06 GMT-0400 (Atlantic Standard Time) by @offside0011 for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Feb 29th 2024 at 22:55:06 UTC by @offside0011 for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #28885